-AHSI has a limit of maximum three (3) units of competency for which it gives Credit (CT) or Recognition of Prior Learning (RPL).
+AHSI has a limit of maximum three (3) units of competency for which it gives Credit (CT).

 All you need to do is to indicate on your enrolment form that you wish to apply for course credit and provide a certified copy of your qualification including a record of results or your statement of attainment.
 There is no charge for Credit Transfer.